CEDL2017/homework1/results/index.md

 It loads labels data into program and process them and train images as QueueRunner for tf.train.batch.<br />

 The code following data preparation is about loading Inception-Resnet architecture which is provided by tf-slim's **inception-resnet.py** with total nearly 500 trainable variables.<br />
-Then, we only train the specific layers we want, which are layers in the tail of the figure above.
+Then, we only train the specific layers we want, which are layers in the tail of the figure above. <br />
-They are Logit and Auxiliary Logit scope's layers, which is in charge of the final output of model.
+They are Logit and Auxiliary Logit scope's layers, which is in charge of the final output of model. <br />

 ```Python
     with slim.arg_scope(inception_resnet_v2_arg_scope()):
         logits, end_points = inception_resnet_v2(batch_image,